風と海のみらいラボ

 Project Researcher at Institute of industrial Science, The University of Tokyo

-Product Designer at the intersection of science and design.
+Designs hands-on tools and prototypes at the intersection of science and design.